-A version of the K Nearest Neighbors algorithm that uses the average (mean) outcome of the k nearest data points to make continuous valued predictions suitable for regression problems.
+A version of the K Nearest Neighbors algorithm that uses the average (mean) outcome of the k nearest data points to an unknown sample in order to make continuous-valued predictions suitable for regression problems.

 Note: This learner is considered a lazy learner because it does the majority of its computation during inference.
-For a fast spatial tree-based version, see KD Neighbors Regressor.
+For a fast spatial tree-accelerated version, see KD Neighbors Regressor.

 |1||k||5||int||The number of nearest neighbors to consider when making a prediction.|

 |2||weighted||true||bool||Should we use the inverse distances as confidence scores when making predictions?|

 |3||kernel||Euclidean||object||The distance kernel used to compute the distance between sample points.|

 This estimator does not have any additional methods.

 use Rubix\ML\Regressors\KNNRegressor; use Rubix\ML\Kernels\Distance\SafeEuclidean; $estimator = new KNNRegressor(2, false, new SafeEuclidean());